sadegh-n/GIS-Transit/RegressionAlternative/README.md

    - Places bus stops where workers cluster along the route

 4. **Visualization**: Two-tab Streamlit dashboard — Overview (transit desert choropleth, stranded worker stats) and Proposed Routes (toggleable corridors on real roads with stops, worker dots, job centers, comparison table).

-## Tips for Presenting

-1. Start on the **Overview tab** — point out the red transit deserts and the stranded worker count.
-2. Switch to **Proposed Routes** — show 2-3 routes, zoom in to show they follow real roads.
-3. Hover over worker dots to show counts.
-Click a route to show the sidebar detail.
-4. Switch cities to show the tool generalizes (try Fort Worth for high stranded %, or Phoenix for a large city).
-5. Key stat: our algorithm serves **167% more workers per route** than random baseline corridors.

 ## Running Experiments